 8. Add Them to Stuffed Peppers

 Whether you’re stuffing peppers with rice, grains, meat, cheese, or veggies (or any combination of the above), adding fresh herbs livens everything up.
 You can even let whatever particular herb you have in profusion dictate your stuffing: a surplus of cilantro can be combined with ground chicken, garlic, ginger, soy, and shallots, while an overabundance of oregano might suggest orzo, lemon juice, parmesan, and pine nuts.
-Get our Stuffed Peppers with Feta and Herbs recipe, and see more stuffed pepper recipes for other leads.
-By this same token, add fresh herbs to rice pilafs and couscous—basically, anything that you might stuff into a pepper when you don’t actually want to do the stuffing.
+Get our Stuffed Peppers with Feta and Herbs recipe, and see more stuffed pepper recipes for other leads; stuffed tomatoes and zucchini boats readily welcome herbs too.
+By this same token, add fresh herbs to rice pilafs and couscous—basically, anything that you might stuff into a pepper, tomato, or zucchini when you don’t actually want to do the stuffing.

 9. Fold Them into Lettuce Wraps